 On 21 November 2016 Melbourne experienced the world’s largest epidemic thunderstorm asthma event, which was unprecedented in size, severity and impact.

 Calls to 000, Ambulance Victoria, and our hospitals were pushed to the limit with huge spikes in callouts, and people presenting to hospital emergency departments.

 In the 30 hours from 6pm on 21 November, there was a 672 per cent increase in respiratory-related presentations to Melbourne and Geelong public hospitals (3,365 more presentations than expected based on the three-year average).

-Tragically, the event contributed to 10 deaths, which the State Coroner is currently investigating.
+Tragically, the event contributed to 10 deaths, which was the subject of an investigation by the State Coroner.

 A substantial amount of work has been undertaken by the Victorian Government since this event.

 In April 2017, the Victorian Government committed $15.56 million to ensure it is better able to predict and respond to similar large-scale events in the future.

 The Inspector-General for Emergency Management (IGEM) has lead a state-wide review of the emergency response to the thunderstorm asthma events that occurred on 21-22 November 2016 and released a number of reports.

 The department is working with Emergency Management Victoria, Ambulance Victoria, health services, universities, and a wide range of experts to ensure we are better prepared and coordinated in the future.